Women’s cycling is certainly on a growing trajectory, and many leading bike brands are starting to pay serious attention to this growing market.

 The Cannondale Synapse Disc 105 moves from aluminum frame to full carbon, making for a stiffer ride while significantly lightening the bike’s overall load.

-Gearing is identical with the exception of a couple of additional gears in the Disc 105.
+Gearing is identical, except for a couple of additional gears in Disc 105.
 Disc brakes are also upgraded from cable actuated to hydraulic.

 Trek Domane SL6